chasinalts/comet-scanner-template-wizard/.trae/rules/project_rules.md

+Create a file named prompt_history_summary.md for any historical prompts previously submitted and any new prompts submitted by the admin making sure to include the time and date of the message.
+If the prompt is too long or it was of an error or reference to an error then clearly and succinctly summarize it.

+if the admins prompt includes an error for you to fix then summarize the error and add it to a file named AI_errors.md.
+If it was fixed... note what the solution was, and the date. note if the error was attempted to get fixed but the attempt failed or if the admin stopped the process before the solution was found...then note that the fix had failed.
+Separate the errors where a solution was found from the failed attempts.

+When you come across errors that you need to fix first check the AI_errors.md file to see if a solution to a similar error was found and hse that as a reference to fix the current error.

+Do not make adjustments to anything (at all) from this project_rules.md file unless you get explicit permission from the admin (me) first.

+Use the codebase's file tree at /Users/chasecambre/comet-scanner-template-wizard/client_docs/fileTreeContext.md as a reference for the project structure.

+Any files that are to be added or removed by the AI are to first be approved by the admin before the code base is acted upon.

 Every time you choose to apply a rule(s), explicitly state the rule(s) in the output.
 You can abbreviate the rule description to a single word or phrase.

 Project Context